TNTurnerLab/ACES/README.md

           * Pathway to this file does not have to change if user puts their input file inside the pre-generated folder, USER query Files.
 When editing this portion of the config, please only input the filename after the last /.
 	        User does not need to edit path unless they did not place their input file in provided folder.
-	  * Input file may not be a repeating sequence nor a file larger than 1MB.
+	  * Input file may not be a repeat sequence nor a file larger than 1MB.
 These files will not generate accurate information.

    	* dbs: